 It only happens once a year!

-Registration for Basic Training Boot Camp is NOW OPEN for future Thought & Service Leaders interested in making the world better than they found it.
+Registration for Basic Training Boot Camp OPENS IN OCTOBER for future Thought & Service Leaders interested in making the world better than they found it.
 Enrollment is exclusively reserved for youth in the Arizona foster care system, ages 13 to 17.
 Upon enrollment, Group Home and/or Case Manager will be contacted to schedule an Introduction Meeting to help answer any questions and explain in more detail all the program has to offer.

 Those that make an initial commitment to enroll, Boot Camp is next, a three-month program (mid-January through March) setting the stage for the basic skills and life-training that follows.
 Not all foster youth are ready for such a commitment and not all have the support they need from their Case Managers or Group Home leaders.